-Recommendation 1: Sustain and support ongoing coordinated Alzheimer's disease (Alzheimer's) research and research into improving the lives of families and caregivers of persons with Alzheimer's or related disorders.
+Recommendation 1: Sustain and support ongoing coordinated Alzheimer's disease (Alzheimer's) research and research into improving the lives of persons with Alzheimer's and other dementias as well as the lives of families and caregivers of persons with Alzheimer's and other dementias.

-- Continue recognition and support of coordinated statewide research, as the Texas Legislature demonstrated in passing House Bill 1504, 76th Legislature, Regular Session, 1999 (Texas Education Code, Chapter 154), to establish the Texas Consortium of Alzheimer's Disease Centers. - Support research on Alzheimer's, both basic science research and clinical research, focusing on - early detection, - differentiation between Alzheimer's and related dementias, - differentiation between diverse biological and environmental factors that contribute to cognitive dysfunction, and - treatment and care for persons living with dementia and their caregivers. - Support the incorporation of the Alzheimer's optional modules in the annual Texas Behavioral Risk Factor Surveillance System.
-The two Alzheimer's modules are the Caregiver Optional Module and the Cognitive Decline Optional Module. - Support efforts to bring to Texas one or more National Institute on Aging funded Alzheimer's Disease Research Centers, and other similar national organizations. - Establish a statewide brain banking system.
+- Continue recognition and support of coordinated statewide research. - Support research on Alzheimer's, both basic science research and clinical research, focusing on - early detection and prevention, - differentiation between Alzheimer's and other dementias, - identification of all contributing and modifiable risk factors underlying each patient's dementia including diet, physical activity, and social implications (such as loneliness), - understanding diverse biological and environmental factors (including social determinants of health) that contribute to cognitive resilience and dysfunction, - treatment, care, and support for persons living with dementia, and - well-being and support of caregivers for persons with dementia including physical health, mental health, and financial impact. - Support the incorporation of the Alzheimer's optional modules in the annual Texas Behavioral Risk Factor Surveillance System.
+The two Alzheimer's modules are the Caregiver Optional Module and the Cognitive Decline Optional Module. - Support efforts to bring to Texas more National Institute on Aging funded Alzheimer's Disease Research Centers, and other similar national organizations. - Establish a statewide brain banking system that - reflects the demographic diversity of Texas, and - includes participation from minority populations. - Explore ways to highlight information and links to resources listing clinical trial opportunities for physicians, patients, and medical researchers.